 |Are there provisions for other financial advantages to encourage gender equality in political parties?||Yes, funds earmarked for gender activities||

-Three percent of public funds are earmarked towards female leadership development within parties.
+3% of regularly provided public funding is earmarked towards female leadership development within the political parties.

 See more in International IDEA's Political Finance database